 Instructions for writing your essay

 Each essay identifies a maximum number of words allowed per response.
-It is your responsibility to limit your responses to no more than the limit, including spaces and punctuation, for each question.
+It is your responsibility to limit your responses to no more than the limit for each question.

 The accuracy and quality of writing in this statement will be evaluated as evidence of the Candidate’s potential for professional written communication.

-- Compose your statements in a word-processing program to take advantage of spelling and grammar tools, as well as character counters.
+- Compose your statements in a word-processing program to take advantage of spelling and grammar tools, as well as word count.

 - Once you are satisfied with your essays, save them and paste them into the space provided on the writable pdf.
 Proofread once more to make sure no odd characters or line breaks have appeared.